grafana/mimir/docs/sources/mimir/references/http-api/index.md

 GET /compactor/tenant/{tenant}/planned_jobs
 ```

-Displays a web page listing planned compaction jobs computed from current bucket-index for a given tenant.
+Displays a web page listing planned compaction jobs computed from the bucket index for the given tenant.

 ## Overrides-exporter